lrvick/synt/README.md

     ```git clone git@github.com:Tawlk/synt.git```

-  2. Grab the sample database to train on:
+  2. Grab the sample database to train on (or build one (below)):

     ```wget -O - "https://github.com/downloads/Tawlk/synt/sample_data.bz2" | bzcat | sqlite3 sample_data.db```

+    If you'd prefer to build a fresh sample db and have the time:

+    ```python
+    python2.7 collector.py
+    ```

+    Ctrl+C to stop it.

+    **Note**: This also can update an existing database, if you decided to initially wget the db but want to add more content the above should still work.

   3. Run ```python2.7 trainer.py``` to build classifier.